viacheslav-dev-1/themepick/README.md

 ```

 <hr>
-Themepick fits perfectly to all types of front-end applications and static websites.<br>
+Themepick fits perfectly to all types of front-end applications and static websites.<br><br>
 Since the library uses a CSS Variables it may not work in older browsers.<br>
 Here the list of CSS Variables support:<br>
 https://caniuse.com/css-variables
 <br>
-If yoor application supports old browsers and you want to use this library, you can use pollyfills or ponyfills to fix this issue.
+If your application supports old browsers and you want to use this library, you can use pollyfills or "ponyfills" to fix this issue.
 Here some popular: <br>
 https://jhildenbiddle.github.io/css-vars-ponyfill/#/ <br>
 https://github.com/nuxodin/ie11CustomProperties <br>